-Because not all of us afford to buy professional roofing boots, we also share affordable and cheap models that are great for roofing like skate shoes, hiking and trail shoes.
-We divided our picks into 3 categories: cheap, affordable, and professional.
+Because not all of us can afford to buy professional roofing boots, we also share affordable models that are great for roofing, like skate shoes, hiking, and trail shoes.
+We divided our picks into cheap, affordable, and professional.

-Thorogood Men’s American Heritage (link to Amazon)
+Thorogood American Heritage | Professional

-They come with slip-resistant MAXwear Wedge outsole, that gives traction and grip on the high-pitched roofs.
+They come with a slip-resistant MAXwear Wedge outsole that gives traction and grip even on high-pitched roofs.

-Hiking boots are a popular footwear choice for roofers and sometimes are more affordable and professional leather work boots.
+Hiking shoes are a popular footwear choice for roofers and are more affordable than professional leather work boots.

-Converse Chuck Taylor High-Top Sneakers (link to Amazon)
+Converse Chuck Taylor Sneakers | Cheap

 BEST ROOFING GLOVES (updated )

-You need a good pair of gloves to protect your hands from injuries, high heat or cuts.
+You need a good pair of gloves to protect your hands from injuries, burns, or cuts.
 Some prefer bare hands, some prefer gloves.

-We recommend MaxiFlex (link to Amazon) gloves for asphalt roofing and NoCry gloves for metal roofing.
+We recommend MaxiFlex gloves for asphalt roofing and NoCry (link to Amazon) gloves for metal roofing.
 Check our latest article about gloves to see the full reviews and our favorite picks.

 BEST ROOFING TOOL BELT: OCCIDENTAL LEATHER

 Occidental Leather bags and tool belts are all made from premium full-grain cow leather, treated carefully with blends of special oils and waxes.

-It is designed with a smart hand-specific system, the tool bag holds the tools you access with the right hand (hammer, knives, pencils etc.) and the fastener bags hold the tools you access with the left hand such as nails and others.
+It is designed with a smart hand-specific system, the tool bag holds the tools you access with the right hand (hammer, knives, pencils, etc.), and the fastener bags hold the tools you access with the left hand such as nails and others.

 How To Stay Cool While Roofing in Summer